|

 captured.
 Gelder, the pottery shop owner, sends them to Amos Hodder, a

-shopkeeper in London.
+London shopkeeper who bought six busts of Napoleon.
 Holmes recognizes the young woman working in the

 shop as Naomi Drake, and he learns that she broke two busts of Napoleon on